 Moving On in to education, training or employment

-Action on Hearing Loss Scotland provides a specialist ‘Moving On' transitions service, funded by The Big Lottery Fund, which supports 16-25 year olds who are deaf or have a hearing loss in Scotland's central belt to take up work experience and move in to full-time employment, training or education.
+The service is funded by The Big Lottery Fund, which supports 16-25 year olds who are deaf or have hearing loss in Scotland's central belt to do work experience and to move in to full-time employment, training or education.

-The project holds a series of events to enable young people to gain life-changing information in accessible formats.
-Examples of courses the team are planning to run during 2015-16 are:
+Each year, the project holds a series of events to enable young people to gain life-changing information in accessible formats.
+Examples of the types of courses include:

-'Mind Buzz', which is run in partnership with The Pacific Institute, gives young deaf people the chance to look at their goals, build confidence and step outside their comfort zone – including changing negative for positive thoughts which are more likely to help deliver a brighter future.
+'Mind Buzz', which is run in partnership with The Pacific Institute, gives young deaf people the chance to look at their goals, build confidence and step outside their comfort zone, for example by changing negative for positive thoughts.
 The events also include team building exercises where the young people learn the importance of asking the right questions before making decisions.